 Some sugar substitutes such as stevia have zero calories but it has a strong, distinct after taste.
-This may present itself in a hot sauce.
+This may present itself in a hot sauce because it has such a different flavor profile.
 Stevia is derived from plants in New Mexico, Arizona and Texas but the Stevia Rebaudiana plant originated in Paraguay where it has sweetened foods for hundreds of years. (livescience.com)

 Stevia is much sweeter than sugar therefore you may only need small amounts to add the sweetness you want to your sauce.
 Some believe there to be some health concerns with the stevia plant such as causing low blood pressure but it has passed through FDA regulations.

 Sugar and your health

 Aside from being sodium free, gluten free, cholesterol free and fat free sugar does not have much nutrients to offer.
 However, too much added sugar in your diet can increase your consumption of calories and that can lead yo other negative health factors.
-Fortunately, a hot sauce will usually have minimal amounts unless your sauce is thickened with large amounts.
+Fortunately, a hot sauce will usually have minimal amounts unless your sauce is thickened with large quantities.

 Natural sugar is OK

 Sugars that are naturally occurring in foods like fruits are better for you than added sugars like granulated sugar that you would add to your hot sauce.
 Also, sugars that are minimally processed like molasses and honey have more nutrients in them (just a few) than processed sugars. (healthline.com)

 4. Sugar makes a hot sauce thicker

 Although sugar is not considered a thickening agent, it will thicken up a sauce even in small amounts.
-Sugar dissolves in water and liquids to a “thicker than water” consistency by itself.
+Sugar dissolves in water and liquids to become a “thicker than water” consistency by itself.
 Granulated, brown or powdered will all consolidate your sauce simply due to sugars mixing with other liquids and creating that thicker consistency.
 The amount of sugar, and other ingredients, verses liquid will determine the thickness of your sauce.